Skip to main content

 You control repository permissions for members and teams by assigning repository roles.
 The roles can be assigned on a per repository basis to provide different levels of permission for different repositories.

-This example shows how to assign repository roles to an individual member.
+Here, we are assigning repository roles to an individual member.

 In the edit pane, click the switch control for the repository you want to give access.
 This automatically assigns the same role as set for the parent hub.
 If the member doesn't already have an assigned role for the parent hub, the hub Member role is automatically assigned.